-How to Avoid Costly Housing Mistakes During and After a Divorce
+How to Avoid Costly Housing Mistakes Before and After a Divorce

 In the midst of the heavy emotional and financial turmoil, what you need most is some non-emotional, straightforward, specific information and answers.
 Once you know how a divorce affects your home, your mortgage and taxes, critical decisions are easier.
 Neutral, third party information can help you make logical, rather than emotional, decisions.

-To help you know what questions you should ask and how to arrive at the right answer for your specific situation, a FREE special report has been prepared by industry experts entitled “Divorce: What You Need to Know About Your House, Your Home Loan and Taxes”.
+To help you know what questions you should ask and how to arrive at the right answer for your specific situation, a FREE special report has been prepared by industry experts entitled “Divorce: What You Need to Know About Your House, Your Mortgage and Taxes”.